 2.1.
 Samples

-We collected data from undergraduate students in the United States and mainland China.
-1000 American students from a large Midwestern university in the U.S. took the survey in English, while 2000 Chinese students finished the Chinese version of the survey at a university in Nanjing, Jiangsu.
-We placed randomly 3 quality control items in the survey, and those who didn’t answer them all correctly got dropped from the analysis.
-Eventually, we had an American sample of 861 (response rate = 90%; mean age = 21; 49% female) respondents and a Chinese sample of 1023 (response rate = 52%; mean age = 20.3; 52% female).
-75% of the American respondents were White, while the others were Asian (14%), African American (6%), and Hispanic (5%).
+Data were collected from the United States and mainland China.
+1183 American respondents finished the English-language version of the survey.
+733 of them were undergraduate students from a large Midwestern university in the U.S., who enrolled in the study for course credit.
+A total of 1654 Chinese undergraduate students from two universities in Nanjing, China took the Chinese-language of the survey.

+3 quality control items were embedded in the survey, and those who didn’t answer them all correctly got dropped from the analysis.
+We ended up with an American sample of 861 respondents (response rate = 72.78%; 66.5% females; mean age = 22.20 years; SD = 6.52).
+The racial makeup of the U.S. sample was 78.4% white, 7.8% African American, 6.4% Latino or Hispanic, 3.7% Asian, and 3.7% other.
+The final Chinese sample contained 1023 respondents (response rate = 61.85%; 82.7% females; mean age = 19.95 years; SD = 0.82).

 2.2.
 Measures

-We selected the scale on one facet from each of the five personality traits on the Comprehensive Personality Test (the CPS), and they are the cooperative facet from agreeableness, the industriousness facet from conscientiousness, the sociability facet from extraversion, the well-being facet from neuroticism, and the curiosity facet from openness.
+In the current study, we assessed ME of the Well-being facet of Neuroticism, and the Curiosity facet of Openness from the CPS (Wang, 2013).
 We adopted a 4-point Likert-type scale, ranging from 1 (Strongly Disagree) to 4 (Strongly Agree), without a neutral response option.
 An undergraduate student from China studying at the University of Illinois translated the scale into Chinese.
+Both scales showed acceptable reliability in both groups (well-being: α = .852 for U.S., and α = .839 for Chinese; curiosity: α = .748 for U.S, and α = .783 for Chinese).

 2.3.
 Analysis

 Under the item response theory, both the dominance model and the ideal point model assumes unidimensionality, and therefore, we conducted an exploratory factor analysis (EFA) in SPSS to figure out data dimensionality.
 According to Reckase (1979), a scale is considered unidimensional if the first factor extracted accounted for at least 20% of the total variance.
-Results of principal axis factoring showed that only the well-being and the curiosity facets met the unidimensionality assumption.
+Results of principal axis factoring showed that both the well-being and the curiosity facets met the unidimensionality assumption.
 The percentages of total variance explained by the first factor extracted in the U.S./Chinses samples are 31.2%/29.1% (well-being), and 25.7%/34% (openness).